-This pump comprises of a flange, a body and bushings bolted together with screws.
+This pump comprises of an rear cover, a body, bushings and a housing bolted together with socket bolts.
 The gear journals are supported in side plate within pressure balanced bushings to give high volumetric and mechanical efficiencies.

 3. MAIN CONTROL VALVE